nus-cs2113-AY2122S1/tp/docs/team/yeezao.md

 #### Contributions to Team Tasks:

-- Setting up and administration of organisation and team repository
+- Setting up and administration of organisation and team repository, and reviewing of pull requests
-- Reviewing of Pull Requests
 - Adding templates for User Stories and Bug Reporting in Issues
 - Gradle modifications (for enabling assertions and adding Gson dependency)
-- Managed `v2.0` release
+- Managed `v2.0` and `v2.1` release
 - Cleanup of PE-D issues (marking duplicate, rejecting non-issues)
 - General maintenance of issue tracker (milestone and label assignment)